charis-amend/session-notebook/backend-read/morning-notes-backend-read.md

 13. mongoDB calls its IDs with **\_id:**

 14. create ".env.local" file in root
+15. Files called .env contain environment variables: secrets like usernames and passwords
+16. These files should be ignored by git inside of the .gitignore file.

 ```js
 MONGODB_URI=//mongodb+srv://.....see the link on mongoDB profile